 With garbage collection and reference counting the cost is obvious, and surprisingly, even borrow checking indirectly causes run-time overhead: it centralizes objects such that we need to perform bounds checks and hashing more often than other paradigms.

-See Zero-Cost References with Regions in Vale for more on this.
+See Zero-Cost Memory Safety with Vale Regions for more on this.

 See Hybrid-Generational Memory for more on this.